DramaticCollaboration/doc.github.io/docs/synccms/directive-and-method.md

 - Use appToken to request protective interfaces to get the data

 1. # <a name="_toc127627970"></a>**Template directive**
-   CMS data directive is a kind of extension of FreeMarker, which is encapsulated and extended in PublicCMS.
+   CMS data directive is a kind of extension of FreeMarker, which is encapsulated and extended in SyncCMS.
 1. ## <a name="_toc127627971"></a>General data structure
    page property list